Thursday, July 7, 2016

 • Kenneth Copeland also flies around the country in a $20 million private jet.
 He owns the airport where it lands and lives in a mansion the size of a hotel.
 When asked by congress to cooperate in an investigation of his financials his reply was, “Go get a subpoena.”

-• Jesse Jackson turned his former gig as part of the inner circle of Martin Luther King into a net worth of $10,000,000.
+• Jesse Jackson turned his former gig as part of Martin Luther King's inner circle into a net worth of $10,000,000.
 He was booed at a protest in Ferguson, Missouri, when he turned up not to offer comfort to the mourners but to beg for money.

 • Al Sharpton, another media whore, has a net worth of $5 million.
 Like Jesse Jackson, while he claims to be a Baptist preacher, virtually all his time in the spotlight is devoted to race, not the Kingdom.